 Although, classical, so called hard, manifestations of CVD have stronger clinical implications, and are the main outcome for randomized trials evaluating preventive therapies, other atherosclerotic manifestation of CVDs are also relevant in terms of lifestyle and treatment initiation, deeper cardiovascular evaluation (imaging test, lab work, ischemia testing, etc), hospital admission, and, most important changes in individuals quality of life or perception of health status.
 Furthermore, type of CVD manifestation and severity varied by age and sex, between and within populations (country’s wealth, genetic, cultural and ethnic backgrounds, access to health care and socioeconomic status, etc), and they can change overtime according to the health system (prevention programs, proactive treatment, cardiovascular checks, etc) and the prevalence and evolution of traditional and non-traditional risk factors.

-In this study, we aimed, from a clinical big-data driven approach, to describe the first reported clinical manifestation of cardiovascular disease in Catalonia (Spain), and to evaluate differences by age group and sex.
+In this study, we aimed, from a clinical population-data driven approach, to describe the first reported clinical manifestation of cardiovascular disease in Catalonia (Spain), and to evaluate differences by age group and sex.

 Methods